You want smart political talk without the meltdowns?

 God bless you.

-Uh Janet, Arizona, next Sean Hannity show.
+Janet, Arizona, next Sean Hannity show.

 What's up, Janet?

-We need Arizona this year, you know, very important state.
+Need Arizona this year, you know, very important state.

 Yes, you are right.

-And you know, everywhere I go, there's Trump flags everywhere.
+And, you know, everywhere I go, there's Trump flags everywhere.

 So hopefully.

-I want to tell you um about some of the border things that not everybody seems to hear about, but we see it down here.
+I want to tell you about some of the border things that not everybody seems to hear about, but we see it down here.

 So we have two border stations that as you leave Yuma, you have to go through one or the other one to get out of town.

-Now, so you know that just leaves the fentanyl and a human trafficking freeway.
+Now, so, you know, that just leaves the fentanyl and a human trafficking freeway.

 They're all over the place.